YCWangVince/Mnist-GAN-API/Dataset/train/Readme.md

-Please download this Dataset or use a self-downloaded Mnist Dataset
+Please download this Dataset or use a self-downloaded Mnist Dataset.
+Please extract here.